 For information on the duration of the transmission period and recommendations on the Zika virus, consult your health professional and the following websites: quebec.ca/en/health/health-issues/a-z/zikavirus/ and canada.ca/en/public-health/services/diseases/zika-virus.html.

 Check back often because these sites are updated regularly to keep up with the latest scientific research.

 Check that your insurance policy covers your medical costs in the event you have to be hospitalized or give birth in another country.
 Also check before you leave that your baby is insured too.

 This coverage is even more essential in the event of a premature birth, as a stay in intensive care can be very expensive.

-Régie de l’assurance maladie du Québec reimburses the equivalent of the cost of the care you would have received in Québec.
-Since such care can be more costly overseas, you (if you and your baby are not insured)or your insurer could end up with a big bill to pay.
+Régie de l’assurance maladie du Québec reimburses an amount equivalent to the cost of the care you would have received in Québec.
+Since such care can be more expensive outside of Canada, you (if you and your baby are not insured) or your insurer could end up with a big bill to pay.